These types of accommodation include:

 Children's homes and respite homes

-Children's homes and respite homes are a service provided to children and young people under 18 years of age who need to live in a home where health and care services are provided 24 hours a day.
+Children's homes and respite homes are a service provided to children and young people under 18 years of age with a particularly great need for health and care services.
 Examples are children with disabilities and/or illnesses which require additional care and support.

-It is common to distinguish between children's homes and respite homes according to whether the child lives in the accommodation permanently or just during certain periods:
+It is common to distinguish between children's homes and respite homes in the following way:

 - The accommodation is referred to as a ‘children’s home’ when the child lives there permanently and the home provides daily care on behalf of the parents on a permanent basis.